RFC: Service-specific middleware

 service uses stock

-.
+AwsMiddleware.
 This prevents us from ever changing the middleware stack for a service in the future. - It is impossible / impractical in the current situation to alter the middleware stack for a given service.
 For services like S3, we will almost certainly want to customize endpoint middleware in a way that is currently impossible.

-In light of these limitations, this RFC proposes moving middleware into each generated service. aws-inlineable
+In light of these limitations, this RFC proposes moving middleware into each generated service. aws-inlineable will be

 used to host and test the middleware stack.
-Each service will then define a public middleware
+Each service will then define a public middleware module containing their

 middleware stack.